 The bedrooms and suites are furnished tastefully, using local fabrics, rugs and cushions, thuya wood furniture and some mosaics in the en-suite bathrooms.
 There is the occasional gilt mirror or candlestick providing the odd European touch.
 The whole ensemble gives a sense of uncluttered space.

-All of this is arranged on three floors around a central courtyard in which a delicate conifer tree grows right to the open split-level roof terrace.
+All of this is arranged on three floors around a central courtyard in which a delicate conifer tree grows right up to the open split-level roof terrace.
 The terrace is adorned with bright green cane chairs and tables and is one of the best places in town for a view of the beach and sea.

-On the ground floor you just have the reception area and then tucked behind it a small spa with a traditional Moroccan Hammam (steam room) and a number of massage room for a good selection of treatments
+On the ground floor you just have the reception area and then tucked behind it a small spa with a traditional Moroccan Hammam (steam room) and a number of massage rooms for a good selection of treatments

 If travelling by car (private transfer better), you will need to park in one of the public parking spaces outside the medina and walk to the house, as no cars are allowed inside the medina walls.